Candidates Tournament 2026: Players, Schedule & Predictions

 **Round 1 pairings:** - Caruana vs. Nakamura (the headliner) - Praggnanandhaa vs. Giri - Sindarov vs. Esipenko - Bluebaum vs. Wei Yi

 You can follow live on Chess.com's event page with commentary and engine analysis.
 FIDE's official site will also have full coverage.
 Set your alarms — Round 1 alone could be worth clearing your morning schedule.
+And if the games fire you up to test your own chess, play a game on CheckmateX between rounds.
+Trust me — there's nothing like watching Caruana grind out a 6-hour endgame to make you want to sit down at a board yourself.

 My Totally Wrong Prediction